SESYNC-ci/ci-spring2016/Lessons/shiny.md

 Shiny was developed by RStudio with the intention of making plots more dynamic and interactive.
 It can be used for exploratory data analysis and visualization, to facilitate remote collaboration, share results, and [much more](http://shiny.rstudio.com/gallery/).

-When the `shiny` package is installed and loaded, RStudio will identify this file structure and create a green arrow with a **Run App** button when you open a file in the app.
-Note that the file names must be exactly as specified.
+The `shiny` package includes some built-in examples to demonstrate some of its basic features.
 When applications are running, they are displayed in a separate browser window or the RStudio Viewer pane.

 > See how this works by running one of the [built-in examples](http://shiny.rstudio.com/tutorial/lesson1/#Go%20Further) within the shiny package: